KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/germany_the_soil_that_formed_me.md

 Between science and spirit.
 Between soul and structure.

-It gave me a cultural atmosphere where questions were permitted that in other places would have been forbidden.
+It gives a cultural atmosphere where questions were permitted that in other places would have been forbidden.

 A place where the mind could breathe.

-That inheritance became
+That inheritance becomes
-my inner architecture.
+an inner architecture.

 ## The German Soul